shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order that you want to cancel
+2. Select the order that you want to cancel.

    .. image:: orders/select-order.png

-3. Click `Set Status` in the order toolbar
+3. Click `Set Status` in the order toolbar.

 ..   .. image:: orders/cancel-order-button.png

-4. Click `Canceled` in the dropdown menu
+4. Click `Canceled` in the dropdown menu.

 The order will now be marked as `canceled` in the Orders admin list.